alpiepho/coursera_go_classes/alpiepho/Course3/week4/Quiz.md

 Executes a set of case statements.

-Allows a choice of channels to wait on.
+X - Allows a choice of channels to wait on.

 Chooses the greatest of a set of numbers.